thieunguyenhung/thieunguyenhung.github.io/projects.md

   - [STMP (IMO & IPM)](#stmp-imo--ipm)

 ### Metro.digital
+#### FSD Domain
+*Web application for the internal users (sales team) to manage customers delivery addresses and payment methods, as well as services for fetching data*<br>

+**Technical Lead Responsibilities:**
+- ***Team Development:***
+  - I single-onboarded a freshly joined small team to the product, including technical and soft skills.
+  - Stay close, help my team members, and provide technical and self-improvement guidance when needed.
+  - Knowledge exchange and a culture of continuous improvement are important.
+I helped the team set personal development goals according to their plan and project requirements.
+  - Fostering a culture of independent mindset, my ultimate goal is for everybody in the team should know what to do in a situation.
+A strong team is each of its members understands and makes the right decision in any situation.
+- ***Performance and Optimization:***
+  - Create multiple dashboards for monitoring resource consumption and optimizing the system as well as reducing the infrastructure cost.
+  - Despite of the fresh team, I've driven the whole team to successfully migrate the legacy product to GKE.
+  - Encourage the team to upgrade the dependencies to the new stable version to reduce product vulnerability.
+  - Optimize the deployment method and migrate the legacy deployment pipeline to GitHub Action.
+- ***Cross-Team Collaboration:***
+  - As a Technical Lead, I also have to deal with multiple requests from other teams as well as our customers such as API changes, and new feature requests.
+  - When API integration is needed across services, I created the requirements and polished the API documents from our side.

+**Techs/Tools:**
+- Architectures: Microservices
+- Back-end: Java, Kotlin, Spring Boot, Gradle, Elastic Search
+- CI/CD: GitHub Action
+- Cloud: GKE and GCP
+- Database: PostgreSQL
+- Front-end: React, NextJs, TypeScript

 #### SAM Domain
 *Web application for the internal users (sales team) to manage, create activities, and understand their customers*<br>

-Responsibilities:
-- Technical Lead
-  - Engage in collaborative initiatives with Technical Leads from diverse teams.
-  - Shaping the design and architecture of the team's projects, collaborating with other teams and contributing to overall Software Architecture.
-  - Work closely with the Product Owner and stakeholders to refine requirements and implement features that enhance the solution.
-  - Stay close and help team members, provide technical guidance, fostering a culture of knowledge exchange and continuous improvement for enhanced teamwork and individual development of essential skills.
-  - Implement monitoring practices to optimize system performance, scalability, and reliability.
-- Sr. Software Engineer
+**Sr. Software Engineer Responsibilities:**
 - Implement new features and maintain existing projects in the back-end and front-end.
 - Writing Unit, Integration, Jest, PACT, Functional tests.
 - Configuration and monitoring of the build pipelines (GoCD).
 - Migrate the build job from the old tool to GitHub Action with a built-in library (WaaS).
 - Engaging with user bug tickets (referred to as Firefighting work), cross-checking service logs, and releasing hotfixes.
 - Generate user stories addressing Technical Debt based on the observations and insights gained during the Firefighting work.
 - Pair programming team members.
 - Onboarding new members.

-Techs/Tools:
+**Techs/Tools:**
 - Architectures: Microservices
-- Back-end: Java, Kotlin, Spring Boot, Gradle, Solr, Elastic Search
+- Back-end: Java, Kotlin, Spring Boot, Gradle, Solr, Kafka
 - CI/CD: GoCD, GitHub Action
-- Cloud: Kubernetes, GCP
+- Cloud: Kubernetes
 - Database: PostgreSQL, Cassandra
 - Front-end: React, TypeScript